Deleting Built-in Client Roles

 Attempting to delete built-in roles (this will NOT work):

-Result: Built-in roles remain in Keycloak unchanged. keycloak-config-cli cannot delete protected system roles.
+Result: Built-in roles remain in Keycloak unchanged. keycloak-config-cli skips deleting these system roles for safety reasons.

 How keycloak-config-cli Handles Client Roles